Can I Place my 11-Month-Old for Adoption?

 What are Some Reasons Women Choose Adoption for an 11-Month-Old?

-She wants to pursue her own dreams: While parenting can be a wonderful and fulfilling experience, having an unplanned pregnancy can cause you to put your passions on hold.
-Choosing adoption, whether that’s for a dream career or to finish your education, may be the best option in order to create a better life for yourself.
+- She wants to pursue her own dreams: While parenting can be a wonderful and fulfilling experience, having an unplanned pregnancy can cause you to put your passions on hold.
+Choosing adoption while you continue working toward your goals, whether that’s a dream career or to finish your education, may be the best option in order to create a better life for yourself.

-She wants to provide a better life for her child: Often, our conversations about adoption center on the idea of “giving up” your child for adoption.
+- She wants to provide a better life for her child: Often, our conversations about adoption center on the idea of “giving up” your child.
 But this couldn’t be more untrue.
-Women choose adoption every day out of pure love for their child and to give them the best gift of all — a better life.
+Women who choose adoption are not “giving up” or “giving away” their babies; they’re making a hard decision out of pure love for their child to give them the best gift of all — a better life.

 What Does an Adoption for an 11-Month-Old Look Like With American Adoptions?

-Whether you’re placing a newborn, or considering adoption for an 11-month-old, the process is very similar.
+Whether you’re placing a newborn, or considering adoption for an 11-month-old, the process is very similar, with just a few differences:

-Step 1: You’ll start by calling 1-800-ADOPTION to speak with an adoption specialist.
+- Step 1: Contact American Adoptions and make a plan.
+You’ll start by calling 1-800-ADOPTION to speak with an adoption specialist.
 At that point, you’ll be able to fill out a social and medical history form for yourself and your baby.
 This will give your adoption specialist a good understanding of your situation.
-You’ll also fill out a form explaining your preferences in an adoptive family.
+You’ll also create your adoption plan, which will explain your preferences in an adoptive family, your open adoption relationship and more.

-Step 2: Once your adoption specialist has a good understanding of your needs, you’ll be sent a list of different adoptive family profiles to look through.
+- Step 2: Choose adoptive parents.
+Once your adoption specialist has a good understanding of your needs, you’ll be sent a list of different adoptive family profiles to look through.
 This process can take some time, so don’t worry if you don’t find a family right away.

-Step 3: Once you’ve found the right family for your baby, you’ll start getting to know each other through pre-placement contact.
+- Step 3: Get to know the adoptive family and lay the foundation for open adoption.
+Once you’ve found the right family for your baby, you’ll start getting to know each other through pre-placement contact.
+This may include phone calls, email and whatever forms of contact you’re most comfortable with, as well as in-person visits to help your baby transition.
 After you’ve gotten to know each other, you’ll then decide how much contact you’d like to have after the adoption.
 Contact is determined on a scale of openness, so you can have as much or as little as you’d like.

-Step 4: After everything is ready, you’ll be able to sign your consent to the adoption.
+- Step 4: Legally place your baby for adoption.
+After everything is ready, you’ll be able to sign your consent to the adoption.
 This very last step signs away your parental rights and without it, an adoption cannot proceed.
 Your adoption specialist and adoption attorney will make sure you understand all of your legal rights in an adoption before you sign.

-That’s it in a nutshell!
-If you have any additional questions, don’t be afraid to contact your adoption specialist.
+If you have any additional questions about what the adoption process will look like for you, don’t be afraid to contact your adoption specialist.

 Next Steps in Adoption for an 11-Month-Old Baby

-Hopefully, this article helped answer plenty of your questions about adoption for an 11-month-old.
+Hopefully, this article helped answer some of your questions about adoption for an 11-month-old.
 We know that you likely have many more questions about the adoption process, however.
-If you believe you’re ready to create an adoption plan, or if you’d like to receive free information, call 1-800-ADOPTION today to speak with one of our specialists.
-You won’t be obligated to choose adoption for an 11-month-old if you decide that it’s not the right decision for you.
+If you believe you’re ready to create an adoption plan, or if you’d like to receive free information, call 1-800-ADOPTION today to speak with one of our specialists or request free information online.
+You won’t be obligated to choose adoption for an 11-month-old, but our specialists will help you get started if you decide that it’s the right decision for you.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.